ianrrees/ianrrees.github.io/_posts/2017-04-07-scoreboard.markdown

 ---
 First and foremost, we want a project that is easy to solder together, involves some steps that require a bit less fine motor control than soldering, and that will result in something interesting.
 Secondary to those goals, we want a functioning scoreboard.

-As the guys cleaned off the old signs, I stuck a few 5mm LEDs on a piece of junk PCB, and hooked them up to a battery so we could figure out what an appropriate spacing will be.
-My initial thought was that 4 LEDs for each segment would look good, but we ended up deciding on 6.
+As the guys cleaned off the old signs, I stuck a few 5mm LEDs on a piece of junk PCB, and hooked them up to a battery so we could figure out an appropriate spacing between LEDs.
+My initial thought was that 4 LEDs for each segment would look good, but we ended up deciding on 6 LEDs per segment.
+We also came to the conclusion that 2 digits for each team would be fine, so that means 4 digits * 7 segments/digit * 6 LEDs/segment = 168 LEDs.

+After some talking and thinking, I came to the conclusion that it would be good for the "business logic" of the scoreboard to be done in the Arduino environment, since that would provide a good learning environment.
+At the same time, I don't think it would be great to have each segment be controlled directly by Arduino - too many wires to get mixed up, and the Arduino code might get a little too complex.
+I settled on an architecture with the Arduino handling the buttons and driving each digit, which is in turn controlled by a small ARM microprocessor.

 Personal Goals
 ---
 I spend a lot of my work time reading embedded and application level code, thinking about electronics, occasionally making things work.
 So, while in some sense this is just a "toy project", there are a few things I'd like to accomplish with it:

   * For personal projects involving microcontrollers, I've been using AVRs since I moved on from the BASIC Stamp a decade or so ago.
 I'd like to get my personal toolchain moved over to ARM.
 While I've used some mid size ARM chips for work projects, and the BeagleBone for hobby projects, the modern ~$1 ARM micros are new to me.
   * Another project could use for a little I2C slave to UART bridge.